-Row No. Description Hong Kong basis (HK\$'000) Basel III basis (HK\$'000) 18 Insignificant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation For the purpose of determining the total amount of insignificant LAC investments in CET1 capital instruments issued by financial sector entities, an AI is required to aggregate any amount of loans, facilities or other credit exposures provided by it to any of its connected companies, where the connected company is a financial sector entity, as if such loans, facilities or other credit exposures were direct holdings, indirect holdings or synthetic holdings of the AI in the capital instruments of the financial sector entity, except where the AI demonstrates to the satisfaction of the Monetary Authority that any such loan was made, any such facility was granted, or any such other credit exposure was incurred, in the ordinary course of the AI's business.
-The amount reported under the column "Basel III basis" in the (i.e. the amount reported under the "Hong Kong basis") adjust herefore, the amount to be deducted as reported in row 18 may be greater than that required under Basel III.
-The amount reported under the column "Basel III basis" in this box represents the amount reported in row 18 e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, cilities or other credit exposures to the AI's connected companies which were subject to deduction under the bong Kong approach.
-19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation For the purpose of determining the total amount of significant LAC investments in CET1 capit instruments issued by financial sector entities, an AI is required to aggregate any amount of loan facilities or other credit exposures provided by it to any of its connected companies, where the connected company is a financial sector entity, as if such loans, facilities or other credit exposures were dire holdings, indirect holdings or synthetic holdings of the AI in the capital instruments of the financi sector entity, except where the AI demonstrates to the satisfaction of the Monetary Authority that an such loan was made, any such facility was granted, or any such other credit exposure was incurred, in the ordinary course of the AI's business.
-Therefore, the amount to be deducted as reported in row 1 Basel III.
+Row No. Description Hong Kong basis (HK\$'000) Basel III basis (HK\$'000) 18 Insignificant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation For the purpose of determining the total amount of in instruments issued by financial sector entities, an AI is requir other credit exposures provided by it to any of its connected financial sector entity, as if such loans, facilities or other holdings or synthetic holdings of the AI in the capital instru- the AI demonstrates to the satisfaction of the Monetary Au facility was granted, or any such other credit exposure w business. red to aggregate any amou d companies, where the c credit exposures were d nents of the financial sec athority that any such loa int of loans, facilities or onnected company is a irect holdings, indirect for entity, except where in was made, any such Therefore, the amount to be deducted as reported in row 18 may be greater than that required under Basel III.
+The amount reported under the column "Basel III basis" in this box represents the amount reported in row 18 (i.e. the amount reported under the "Hong Kong basis") adjusted by excluding the aggregate amount of loans, facilities or other credit exposures to the AI's connected companies which were subject to deduction under the Hong Kong approach.
+19 Significant LAC investments in CET1 capital instruments issued by financial sector entities that are outside the scope of regulatory consolidation (amount above 10% threshold) - - Explanation For the purpose of determining the total amount of sign instruments issued by financial sector entities, an AI is re- facilities or other credit exposures provided by it to any of its company is a financial sector entity, as if such loans, facil holdings, indirect holdings or synthetic holdings of the AI sector entity, except where the AI demonstrates to the satis such loan was made, any such facility was granted, or any suc ordinary course of the AI's business. equired to aggregate any connected companies, w lities or other credit exp in the capital instrumen faction of the Monetary amount of loans, here the connected osures were direct ts of the financial Authority that any Therefore, the amount to be deducted as reported in row 1 Basel III.
 The amount reported under the column "Basel II reported in row 19 (i.e. the amount reported under the "Ho aggregate amount of loans, facilities or other credit exposu- were subject to deduction under the Hong Kong approach.
 II basis" in this box repr ng Kong basis") adjusted esents the amount I by excluding the